Nexmo/nexmo-developer/_tutorials/client-sdk/phone-to-app-code.md

 ```

 This is your web application that uses the Client SDK to accept an inbound call.

+The main features of this code are:

+1. A simple text paragraph that can be updated with the call status.
+2. A button used when the agent wants to answer an inbound call.
+3. The code logs the agent in using the user JWT generated in an [earlier step](/client-sdk/tutorials/phone-to-app/client-sdk/generate-jwt).
+4. The code sets up two main event handlers.
+The first is fired on the inbound call.
+This in turn sets up a click button event handler which answers the inbound call using the Client SDK method `call.answer()`.
+5. The call status changed (`call:status:changed`) event handler simple sets the text of the text paragraph to the inbound call status.

 In a later step you learn how to run this app via a local web server.
 You will then be able to dial the Nexmo number associated with this application and have your app handle receive the inbound call.